Internships are often touted as the ticket to landing a job after graduation.

 Read more about experiential learning opportunities for students

 Internships are vital for students to secure jobs after graduation.
-Research has found that employers tend to hire roughly 50% of their interns as full-time employees, and 80% of employers consider internships to be a recruiting tool.
-But many low-income students can’t afford to relocate for internships—especially unpaid internships.
-Other students lack the connections it…
+But many students can't afford to relocate for an internship or lack the connections it takes to secure one.